FLUX-SE/all_docs/en_US/spat_revolution_doc/ThirdParty_SPATRevolution_Remote.md

 ### Adding the SPAT Revolution Remote as a shortcut(Ipad)

-If you would like to have a shortcut on you iPad to reach the SPAT Revolution remote, you can do this with these simple steps.
+If you would like to have a shortcut on your iPad to reach the SPAT Revolution remote, you can do this with these simple steps.
 Important to note that if you change the IP address of the server, you will need to redo this step again.

 ![Adding Page to iPad Home Screen 1 25%](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/SPATRevolutionRemote_IpadHome1.png)